 It is designed to pay off debts, or a mortgage, or pay for any alterations needed to your home – for example, so you can use a wheelchair.

 Only selected conditions are covered by these policies.
 Common illnesses that keep people off work such as back problems and stress are not covered.

-This insurance will pay your dependants a lump sum, or regular payments, if you die.
+This insurance will usually pay your dependants a lump sum, but can give regular payments, if you die.